nocomplexity/FreeAndOpenMachineLearning/whatisml.md

 *   NLP (Natural language processing) is the part of machine learning that has to do with language (usually written).
 NLP concepts are outlined more in depth in another chapter of this book.
+* LLMs (Large Language Models) are a fundamental approach for achieving cognitive intelligence in the field of natural language processing (NLP).
+LLMs have revolutionized natural language processing by achieving state-of-the-art performance across various tasks.
+LLMs are language models with many parameters, and are trained with self-supervised learning on giant data sets (text, video, speech and more) .
+The largest and most capable LLMs are generative pretrained transformers (GPTs).

 ![ML,AI and NLP](/images/ml-ai-nlp.png)